cstudioakt/alternative-apparel-miningscript/README.md

 # alternative-apparel-miningscript
-FOund this while browsing the Alternative Apparel website.
+Found this nice hidden script while browsing the Alternative Apparel website.
+I noticed it when my CPU usage spiked and hit over 350%.